feltor-dev/feltor-dev.github.io/_pages/about.md

 * Harald Servat

+We received funding from the Austrian Science Fund (FWF) within project W1227 and Y398 under project leader Alexander Kendl at Innsbruck University.
+The work has been carried out within the framework of the EUROfusion Consortium and has received funding from the Euratom research and training programme 2014-2018 under grant agreement No 633053.
+MW has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement no. 713683 (COFUNDfellowsDTU).

 ## Terms of use
 FELTOR is [fair](https://www.force11.org/fairprinciples) software and licensed under the very permissive [MIT license](https://en.wikipedia.org/wiki/MIT_License).
 The MIT